 The Massachusetts Supreme Judicial Court weighed in today on how to determine the length of a marriage for the purpose of establishing an alimony award when the parties have married, divorced, and then remarried . . . and then divorced again.
 Yes, this actually happens!

 Facts of the Case

-By way of background, Mrs. Duff-Kareores (Wife) and Mr. Kareores (Husband) initially married in 1995.
-Wife was a full-time registered nurse, and Husband was a medical resident.
-They had their first child in 1997 and their second in 2001.
-After the birth of their first child, Wife left nursing to focus on the home and kids, and Husband became gainfully employed as a fully qualified physician.
+Mrs. Duff-Kareores and Mr. Kareores initially married in 1995.
+The wife was a full-time registered nurse.
+The husband was a medical resident.
+They had their first child in 1997.
+In 2001, they had their second child.
+After the birth of their first child, the wife left nursing to focus on the home and kids.
+The husband became gainfully employed as a fully qualified physician.

 While the Alimony Reform Act has helped to establish brighter line rules regarding alimony entitlement and duration, the facts surrounding cohabitation may create a more murky analysis.
 Given the uncertainty of this area of family law, you’re well advised to perform an analysis of your alimony case with the assistance of a competent divorce lawyer.
 If you’d like to consult for free with an experienced family law attorney in our Newburyport or Boston offices, please call us today at 978-225-9030.